-Music in Munich
+Music and concerts in Munich

 Traditionally the festival takes place in the month of July.
 The most famous part of the varied program of new or resent productions from a wide range of composers is the free open-air-event "Oper für alle".
 An important production is broadcasted to the Odeonsplatz.